Royal Air Force Quick Reaction Alert (QRA) fighter jets that help defend the UK’s northern skies are to be temporarily moved.

-The Typhoon aircraft will move to Leuchars Station, formerly RAF Leuchars, in Fife on 10 August as RAF Lossiemouth undergoes £75 million resurfacing work.
+The Typhoon aircraft will move to Leuchars Station, formerly RAF Leuchars, in Fife on 10 August as RAF Lossiemouth undergoes £75 million of resurfacing work.

 Essential Typhoon training will also be temporarily moved to Kinloss Barracks in Moray.